sfochs/DicomProcessor/README.md

 (5) save and apply changes throughout all DICOMS
 * edited files are saved as new files with a .dcm extension
 * new files are saved in new folders with prefix "sorted-" under the same parent folder

+How to run Run:

+Change the file path, *fpath*, in main.py

+    python3 main.py